-RMT is one of the extensively used techniques for investigation of correlations in stocks [2, 10, 25-34].
-RMT was originally established in 1967 by Wigner [26] by explaining nuclear spectra in terms of statistical properties of eigenvalues (EVS) of large random matrices.
-Since then RMT has been used as an effective and useful tool for analysis in numerous areas; nano-devices, Physics, ultrasonic, underwater geophysics, seismology and financial acoustics, markets [9, 34].
-RMT analysis involves the comparison of eigenvalue distribution (EVD) of correlation matrix constructed from random time series with the EVD of the cross-correlation matrix (CCM) constructed from empirical time series.
-In RMT approach, the deviations of eigenvalues of CCM from the RMT predictions (largest and smallest eigenvalues of Wishart matrix) show the existence of information in dataset.
+RMT is one of the extensively used techniques for investigation of correlations among stocks [2, 10, 25-34].
+RMT was originally established in 1951 by Wigner [26] by explaining nuclear spectra in terms of statistical properties of eigenvalues (EVS) of large random matrices.
+Since then RMT has been used as an effective and useful tool for analysis in numerous areas; nano-devices, ultrasonic, underwater geophysics, seismology and financial acoustics, markets [9, 34].
+RMT analysis involves the comparison of eigenvalue distribution (EVD) of correlation matrix constructed from random time series (Wishart Matrix) with EVD of the Cross Correlation Matrix (CCM) constructed from empirical time series.
+In RMT approach, the deviations of eigenvalues of CCM (obtained from empirical time series) from the RMT predictions (largest and smallest eigenvalues of Wishart matrix) show the existence of information in dataset.
 The RMT have been used successfully in FM for the portfolio management [35-40].

 RMT have been used to identify genuine correlations among stocks [41].
-Kumar and Deo [34] have used RMT to investigate correlation important in the field of Econophysics.

-among the dominant indexes of global stock markets Zheng et al. [42] have observed direct connection between variations in correlation and occurrence of booms or bubbles.
+Kumar and Deo [34] have used RMT to investigate correlation among the dominant indices of global stock markets.
+Zheng et al. [42] have observed direct connection between variations in correlation and occurrence of booms, bubbles and crises.

 In CNA the financial markets are represented by networks where stocks form the nodes of the network and some statistical measures of interactions among stocks are the links connecting the nodes.
 The complex network approach has been used to investigate financial markets of various countries [43-50].
 The weighted networks connecting various elements of the system have been used to study FM.
 The credit of construction of correlation based networks (CBN) goes to Mantegna [51].
-He investigated the DJIA and S&P 500 of US using CBN.
-Onnela et al. [52] have investigated NYSE using CBN.
-Tumminello et al [53] have used PMFG to investigate topology of NYS.
-In our previous study [54] we have studied the stability of BSE SENSEX and NIFTY50 index.
+He investigated the DJIA and S&P 500 of United States using CBN.
+Onnela et al. [52] have investigated New York Stock Exchange (NYSE) using CBN.
+Tumminello et al [53] have used PMFG to investigate topology of NYSE.
+In our previous study [54] we have studied the stability of Sensex index of BSE and Niftv50 index of NSE.
 From the literature survey, we can conclude that different techniques have been applied to different stock markets all around the globe but very less systematic work studying the structure and dynamics of Indian stock market is available.
-We didn't find any work in which Indian stock market is analysed using different techniques and outcomes are compared with results available for global markets.
-We find very little systematic work where impact of different extreme or critical events on the Indian stock market has been investigated.
+We find little systematic work where impact of different extreme or critical events on the Indian stock market has been investigated.

-In the present work we study the structure and dynamics of network of S&P 500 stocks.
-The S&P 500 is leading stock market index of ISM.
+In the present work we have studied the structure and dynamics of network of 128 stocks of S&P 500 index of India.
+The S&P 500 index is leading stock market index of Indian Stock Market(ISM).
 This index covers around 96% of market capitalization.
-Around 93% of the total turnover on NSE of India is represented by S&P 500.
+Around 93% of the total turnover on National Stock Exchange (NSE) of India is represented by S&P 500.
 The organization of paper is as follows: in section-II, we discuss the filtration of data and techniques used.
 In section-III, we discuss the results and conclude the findings of the investigation in section-IV.